An Introduction to Shiro (formerly JSecurity) – A Beginner’s Tutorial Part 2

 Summary and What's Next?

-Please note that I've just touched on the very basics of using Ki to provide security to a web application.
-Ki has extensive capabilities and you should read through the references to understand it better.
+Please note that I've just touched on the very basics of using Shiro to provide security to a web application.
+Shiro has extensive capabilities and you should read through the references to understand it better.

 In the next tutorial, I'll examine how to implement security based on a user's role.